amireddym/psa-final-project-info6205/README.md

 # Additional Info
 * Please feel free to suggest changes.
+* As of now we are training with the either System and Random Mover alternatively.
+So in order to train the System better please use high value of Iterations while training.
 * Please bear with the performance of the System.
 As of now it is not optimized fully.
 * Currently the built jar under dist folder is not a fat jar.
 So don't try to directly run it.
 It throws error on the dependency.